Isopod Humidity Guide: Getting Moisture Levels Right

 Why Humidity Matters

-Isopods breathe using specialised structures similar to gills.
-Because of this, they rely on moisture in the environment to breathe properly and avoid dehydration.
+Isopods breathe using specialised structures similar to gills, meaning they rely on environmental moisture to survive.
+Without sufficient humidity, they cannot regulate respiration properly and will quickly dehydrate.

-In nature, isopods live in damp environments such as forest floors, under bark, and within leaf litter where humidity is naturally high.
+In the wild, isopods live in humid microhabitats such as leaf litter, under bark, and within decomposing wood.

 The Moisture Gradient

-Rather than keeping the entire enclosure wet, most successful setups use a moisture gradient.
+Rather than keeping the entire enclosure wet, successful setups use a moisture gradient.

 How to Maintain Humidity